Clarence Darrow: America’s Greatest Trial Lawyer

 Early Life and Career

 Darrow initially pursued a career in teaching, but he quickly found his true calling in law.
-After studying law on his own, he passed the bar exam and began practicing in small towns in Ohio before moving to Chicago, where he gained recognition for his legal work in defense of labor unions and individuals targeted by the state.
+After studying law on his own, he passed the bar exam and began practicing in small towns in Ohio.
+In Chicago, he gained recognition for his legal work in defense of labor unions and individuals targeted by the state.

 Early Defense of Labor Rights